Skip to main content

 Lukanka (Луканка)

-Spicy cured sausage, a popular appetizer or snack with rakia.
+Spicy cured sausage, sliced thin as a snack or appetizer alongside rakia.

 Lyutenitsa (Лютеница)